Graham: 'Smoking saw' ties Saudi crown prince to Khashoggi killing

 Breaking News Emails

-WASHINGTON — Sen. Lindsey Graham, R-S.C., said on Tuesday that a "smoking saw" connects Saudi Crown Prince Mohammed bin Salman to the brutal killing of journalist Jamal Khashoggi.
+WASHINGTON — Sen. Lindsey Graham, R-S.C., said on Tuesday that the evidence connecting Saudi Crown Prince Mohammed bin Salman to the brutal killing of journalist Jamal Khashoggi was so strong, it amounted to "a smoking saw."

-“There’s not a smoking gun, there’s a smoking saw," Graham said after leaving an intelligence briefing conducted by CIA director Gina Haspel for a small group of senators.
+“There’s not a smoking gun — there’s a smoking saw," Graham said after leaving an intelligence briefing by CIA director Gina Haspel for a small group of senators.
 "You have to be willfully blind not to come to the conclusion that this was orchestrated and organized by people under the command of MBS and that he was intricately involved in the demise of Mr. Khashoggi."

 The crown prince is often referred to by his initials, MBS.